Börek: Algeria

 In Algeria, this dish is called bourek, a roll of pastry sheet stuffed with meat, onions, and spice, is one of the main appetizers of Algerian cuisine.

 It is a starter served when receiving guests and especially during Ramadan evenings during the round meal of the holy month, usually accompanied by Algerian Chorba or Harira.
 Other forms include bourek packed with chicken and onions, shrimp and béchamel sauce, or a vegetarian alternative usually made of mashed potatoes and spinach.

-Another Algerian variant of Bourek is called Brik or Brika, a speciality of Algeria's east, notably Annaba.
+Another Algerian variant of Bourek is called Brik or Brika, a specialty of Algeria's east, notably Annaba.
 It is a savory entree made from brik leaf, stuffed with mashed potatoes and a mixture of minced meat, onions, cheese and parsley.
 The whole is topped with a seasoned raw egg which cooks once the sheet of brik has been folded and soaked in boiling oil.

-Armenia

-In Armenia, byorek (բյորեկ) or borek (բորեկ) consists of dough, or filo dough, folded into triangles and stuffed with spinach, onions and feta cheese or ground beef.